misery/DockerAusweisApp/README.rst

 - Container ends immediately
    - Maybe you need to allow local access to your X-Server by ``xhost local:root``.

+        | No protocol specified
+        | QXcbConnection: Could not connect to display :0
+        | Aborted (core dumped)

 - My card reader is not recognized
    - The container has ``ccid`` and ``pcsc-cyberjack`` drivers installed.